.243 Win vs .270 Win – Cartridge Comparison

 Trajectory 243 Win vs 270 Win

-We used an online trajectory calculator to generate the trajectory path, and we selected two rounds, one for each cartridge, which are from the same manufacturer and have the same bullet design.
+We utilized an online trajectory calculator to generate the trajectory paths for each cartridge, selecting one round from each—the .243 and .270—both from the same manufacturer and with identical bullet designs.

 Short Range Trajectory